DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 dating websites with listings of contact with a more explicit sexual purpose, which is relevant for the analysis of the first.

-## Mediation of “the Cuban condition” in Profiles from Cuba in Dating Websites
+## Mediation of 'the Cuban Condition' in Profiles from Cuba in Dating Websites

 Relationships between real and virtual worlds -or, better, between the social, cultural, economic and political context of individuals and